TheLuckyShay/TheLuckyShay.github.io/_posts/2022-06-08-AnnoyanceButton.markdown

 layout: post
 title:  "Spam on Command!
 The power to annoy at your fingertips"
 date:   2022-06-08 16:14:21 -0400
-categories: AWS IOT API Selenium Python
+categories: AWS IOT API Selenium Python Tutorial
 ---
+<h3>{{post.categories}}</h3>
 ___
 ## FAQ (and their mostly roundabout answers)
 - ### What was your inspiration for this idea?
-In fact, what posessed you to bring such a device to life?
+In fact, what possessed you to bring such a device to life?
   I recieved an AWS IOT button as a gift a couple years ago.
 Every single time I looked at it, I wondered: "What in the world could I make with something with only 3 inputs which is actually useful?".
 Over time, as I looked at more and more options, I realized that the project I make using this doesn't have to be useful!
 In fact, it doesn't have to be remotely even close!

   With that realization, I decided to use it to aid my eternal quest to annoy my sister (as you do).
 After going through several options on how to go about that, I settled on this!